Agilo/medusa-plugin-store-credit/README.md

 5. Open a new terminal tab
 6. `yarn install && yarn run setup` - install dependencies in all packages
 7. `cd packages/medusa && medusa migrations run && cd ../..` - run the migrations
-8. `cd packages/medusa && yarn run seed:medusa-plugin-bundles && cd ../..` - seed the database
+8. `cd packages/medusa && yarn run seed:medusa-plugin-store-credit && cd ../..` - seed the database
 9. `yarn run start` - build the packages and start the Medusa dev server and plugin watcher

 Medusa Admin is now available at http://localhost:7001 and Medusa Storefront at http://localhost:8000